Peace and Conflict

 Satisfies Cultural Literacy requirement: Yes

 Grading options: A-F (default), P-NP, audit

-- Engage in lifelong learning that includes the ability to conceptually organize information while practicing ethical and social requirements of responsible citizenship.
+- Conceptually organize information while practicing ethical and social requirements of responsible citizenship

 Outcome Assessment Strategies